-It is the White family that has its roots in Lewes.
-Mad Jack Fuller's mother Frances was christened at All Saints, Lewes on 24 April, 1725.
+It is the White family, of Jack Fuller's maternal grandmother, that has its roots in Lewes.
+Mad Jack Fuller's mother Frances Fuller was christened at All Saints, Lewes on 24 April, 1725.
 Her parents Thomas Fullerand Frances White were married at All Saints, Lewes on 27 November, 1722.
-Peter White (born 1671), father of Frances White was born in Lewes and married Susan Tattersall.
+Peter White, father of Frances White was born in Lewes in 1671 and married Susan Tattersall.
 Peter White's parents were Dr. Benjamin White and Dorothy Courthope.

 School Hill House as

 John Fuller had several connections with Lewes, the county town of East Sussex.
 His story is linked to Lewes history because: